marksimpson82/blog/content/blog/2018-08-22-ms-wheel-mouse-optical-redux-august-2018.md

 1. Navigate to "official"
 1. Replace its DRIVER\AMD64\hidusbf.sys + DRIVER\AMD64\1khz\hidusbf.sys with it (I suspect the installer uses the first of these, but I haven't checked for sure, so replace both)
 1. Still in "official", run setup.exe
-1. Check the “Filter On Device” box
+1. Check the "Filter On Device" box
 1. Change the rate to 1000hz
-1. Click the “Install Service” button
+1. Click the "Install Service" button
-1. Click the “Restart” button
+1. Click the "Restart" button
 1. Close setup.exe
 1. Open mouserate.exe (or browse to <a href="https://zowie.benq.com/en-eu/support/mouse-rate-checker.html" rel="nofollow">https://zowie.benq.com/en-eu/support/mouse-rate-checker.html</a>) and check your hz

-If that didn’t work, reboot.
+If that didn't work, reboot.
 If you mess it up and your mouse stops working, simply go to device manager, uninstall the WMO via remove device, then unplug it before plugging it back in.
 You're then OK to try again.